Guajira Peninsula

+Etymology

+The name Guajira comes from the Cariban languages; it is the Spanish pronunciation of Wajiira or Wahiira.
+According to Picon, the word Guajiros was first used in the year 1600 to designate some 200 indigenous families inhabiting the region of Riohacha.
+They were known for having large herds of goats.
+The Spanish applied the term to all the indigenous in the peninsula who were goat herders.
+According to Oliver, the term Guajiro did not appear on Spanish records until the year 1626, in a document by a friar named Pedro Simón.

 Climate

-The scenery of Guajira is very picturesque, with wide desert plains and green, foggy mountains.
-The daytime temperature in the plains is very high, but it is more temperate in the mountains.

 The region receives the flow of the trade winds from the northern hemisphere.
 The northeastern coast of Venezuela and the Antilles have Guajira-Barranquilla xeric scrub.
 The trade winds cause a resurgence of the deep littoral waters and make the sea more rich in living species on the western side of the peninsula.
 The northeastern flank of the Sierra Nevada de Santa Marta mountain range acts as a barrier that generates abundant rainfall in its steppes, forming the headwaters of the Ranchería River, the only major river in the area.
 Climate and vegetation varies from south to north, presenting hyper-humid jungle weather in the southern part (with 3000 mm of rainfall a year) to the desertic areas in the north (300 mm a year).

 In the northern area, a small range of mountains known as the Macuira reaches 900 m above sea level; they trap some of the trade winds and mist forms.
 Most of the mountain range is a protected area called National Natural Park of Macuira.
-Nearby there is also the 80 km² Flamingos Fauna and Flora Sanctuary.
+Nearby there is also the 80 km2 Flamingos Fauna and Flora Sanctuary.

 Economy

 The peninsula is inhabited mainly by members of the native tribe of the Wayuu, who use the plains to raise cattle, sheep, goats and horses.
-The descendants of Spanish colonists settled in the southeastern part of the peninsula (sometimes referred to as the Padilla Province).
-This has more fertile land, due to the proximity to other river basins, such as the Cesar river basin.
+The descendants of Spanish colonists settled in the southeastern part of the peninsula, sometimes referred to as the Padilla Province.
+This has more fertile land, due to the proximity to other river basins, such as the Cesar River basin.
 It has been developed for large plantations of cotton and sorghum, and for cattle ranching.

 Since the 1980s the central area of the peninsula was subject to the exploration and exploitation of coal and natural gas in the area of Cerrejón and of oil in the littoral.
 A popular ecotourism destination in the area is Cabo de la Vela, a headland and village on the peninsula on the Colombia side.